Porter Treatment and Tipping Guidelines

 While we realize that tipping may not be a common practice in all countries and cultures, it has always been a customary tradition on Kilimanjaro and plays a part in the financial compensation for the crew on the climb.
 The crew wages are a basic amount and the tip complements these to provide a living wage.
 Recommending tip amounts is challenging because the minimum wage is not enforced so there are varying salary amounts being paid.

-When climbing with a Non-Partner company, we highly recommend tipping each crew person directly.
+When climbing with a company, we recommend checking the tipping procedures followed.
+If they do not have a transparent tipping procedure, we recommend tipping each crew person directly.
 If you choose to give the full tip to the guide to distribute, please announce the total amount in front of the entire crew and the tip amount each crew member is to receive.
 The guide should repeat this in English and Swahili so that all can understand.
 It is also recommended that this be written down and signed by the client in case of a dispute between crew members.

 Kindly note that there may be specialty porters on your climb with positions such as waiter, camp crew, toilet porter, summit porter, medical porter.
 It is ideal if these porters receive extra compensation for their additional responsibilities beyond a regular porter.